Remarks: By default, we show e-Lecture Mode for first time (or non logged-in) visitor.

 If you are an NUS student and a repeat visitor, please login.

 To toggle between the RMinQ/RMaxQ/RSumQ Segment Tree, select the respective header.
+Note that there can be other type of range queries than the three classics shown in this visualization.

 Pro-tip 1: Since you are not logged-in, you may be a first time visitor (or not an NUS student) who are not aware of the following keyboard shortcuts to navigate this e-Lecture mode: [PageDown]/[PageUp] to go to the next/previous slide, respectively, (and if the drop-down box is highlighted, you can also use [→ or ↓/← or ↑] to do the same),and [Esc] to toggle between this e-Lecture mode and exploration mode.

-View the visualisation of Segment Tree here!
+View the visualization of Segment Tree (tree on top of an array) here!

 Vertices that are lazily updated will have this purple ring highlight.
+This lazy update technique will be explained in subsequent slides.

 Pro-tip 2: We designed this visualization and this e-Lecture mode to look good on 1366x768 resolution or larger (typical modern laptop resolution in 2021).
 We recommend using Google Chrome to access VisuAlgo.
 Go to full screen mode (F11) to enjoy this setup.
 However, you can use zoom-in (Ctrl +) or zoom-out (Ctrl -) to calibrate this.